DeepBrain-AI/docs/versioned_docs/version-1.3.x/aihuman/android-sdk/aiplayer/advanced-features.md

 ```

 ### Monitor the gesture's event
 IAIPlayerCallback.onAIPlayerEvent(AIEvent) will be called like normal 'send' method.
-AIEvent'type valued will be like below so that we can check out.
+AIEvent's type value will be like below so that we can check out.
 Also we can access the AIEvent.clipset.getClipType(), getGesture(), getSpeechText().
 That means we can distinguish that it is a gesture or just speaking.

 - AIEvent.AICLIPSET_PLAY_PREPARE_STARTED
 - AIEvent.AICLIPSET_PLAY_PREPARE_COMPLETED